HigherOrderCO/Kind/DOCUMENTATION.md

   "Hello, world!"
 ```

-A Formality file is just a list of imports followed by a series of top-level
+A Formality file is just a list of imports followed by a
-definitions.
-Here, we have one top-level definition, `main`, with type
+series of top-level definitions.
+Here, we have one top-level
-`String`, and body `"Hello, world"`.
+definition, `main`, with type `String`, and body `"Hello,
+world"`.
 Save this file as `HelloWorld.fm`.
 To run it, type

 ```haskell
 $ fm -d HelloWorld/main
 "Hello, world!"
 ```

-This will evaluate `main` using an interpreter in debug mode and output `"Hello,
+This will evaluate `main` using an interpreter in debug mode
-world!"`

-You can also use
+and output `"Hello, world!"`.
+If your term is affine, try:

 ```haskell
 $ fm -f HelloWorld